Singyuan/Computational-Astrophysics-Final-Project/README.md

 ===

 ## One-dimension hydrodynamics
+> I define a data type "matrix" by class in order to simplify the code such that easy to understand it and mimic to python code. [name=Singyuan Yeh]

 This is simple simulation about 1D hydrodynamics.
 1. Visit file "maincode".
 2. The constant parameter can be tuned in "ConstPara.cpp".